Proper Error Handling

 Guidelines

-- Usage: ALWAYS perform conditional checks on commands in which failure could cause issues if left unhandled.
+- Usage: ALWAYS perform conditional checks for commands where failure, if left unhandled, could cause issues for the rest of the script.

-- Reason: Verifying the success of critical commands ensures that failures are handled appropriately, preventing unintended side effects and maintaining control over script execution.
+- Reason: Verifying the success of critical commands ensures that failures are appropriately managed, preventing unintended side effects and maintaining control over script execution.

-- Guidelines: When a command fails, provide a clear and descriptive error message indicating what went wrong.
+- Guideline: When a command fails, provide a clear and descriptive error message that indicates what went wrong.

-- Reason: Descriptive error messages help users—including yourself—understand what failed and why, making it easier to troubleshoot issues.
+- Reason: Descriptive error messages help users—including yourself—understand what failed and why, simplifying troubleshooting.

 Standard Error Stream